 The school nurse will notify you if your child is found to have live lice.
-Your child should be treated before returning to school.
+Your child may return to school with parent/guardian attestation of treatment (statement including type of treatment provided and date treatment was completed).
 The school nurse will check your child when he or she returns to school.